dec0dOS/zero-ui/README.md

 echo "{\"settings\": {\"portMappingEnabled\": true,\"softwareUpdate\": \"disable\",\"allowManagementFrom\": [\"0.0.0.0/0\"]}}" > /var/lib/zerotier-one/local.conf
 ```

 > Warning: don't forget to block connections to 9993/TCP from WAN.
-Direct controller API does not mean to be exposed to WAN, it should be proxified via ZeroUI backend.
+Direct controller API does not mean to be exposed to WAN, it should be proxified via the ZeroUI backend.

 2. Adding `network_mode: "host"` to zero-ui in docker-compose.yml.